4ndr34z/shells/README.md

 ### Youtube video
 [Link](https://youtu.be/E7poWD3Alfo?si=2Zf0LN4t9SPdAacs)

+## Version 1.7.6
+- Added option under Python, for using Python Embedded in a VBA Macro

 ## Version 1.7.5
 - Added option under PowerShell for staged loading of a Constrained Language Mode bypass using msbuild.exe